quorten/quorten-blog1/_posts/2019-05-16-kermit-scc-mac.md

 My first choice on serial software is Kermit.
-Yes, Kermit is the software of choice if you want to perform some sort of serial communications file transfer on an old 1980s vintage computer, which was exactly what this is.
-BUT... reading into Kermit further, I found out that there is a considerable culture divide.
+Yes, Kermit is the software of choice if you want to perform some sort of serial communications file transfer on an old 1980s vintage computer, which was exactly what this is.  **But**... reading into Kermit further, I found out that there is a considerable culture divide.
 Kermit, despite supporting a large number of different computers, was, in fact, never really largely used by _most_ computer users.
 The original scope of Kermit use was for connections between mainframe and PC microcomputers, like that which was found at Columbia University.
 Who ever had mainframe computers, anyways?
 Unilaterally, this was large "institutions," such as universities, governments, banks, or